Central America, Central America

 For those with stable investment income (not pension)

-For individuals with stable passive income of at least $2,500/month for a minimum of 2 years, or a $60,000 bank deposit in Costa Rica.
-Covers applicant plus family members.
-Grants temporary residency with path to permanent residency after 3 years.
+For individuals with guaranteed passive income of $2,500/month for at least 2 years, or a $60,000 deposit in a Costa Rican bank.
+Leads to permanent residency after 3 years.

 Get detailed guides, visa checklists, and connect with others who've made the move.